 The morning of the opening reception of her superb textile design exhibit at Design Within Reach, my ModCom friend Alexandra Becket called with a problem.

 No one was available to pick up architectural photographer Julius Shulman, she said.
-Julius, of course had photog’ed her grandfather Welton Becket’s architecture (including the Capitol Records building, shown at left, not a Shulman shot).
+Julius, of course had famously photographed her grandfather Welton Becket‘s architecture.
 He dearly wanted to attend the party.

-I’d met Julius over the years, and had recently posted a slideshow on the Palm Springs Art Museum’s retrospective of his “desert modernism” photography.
+I’d met Julius over the years, and had recently attended the Palm Springs Art Museum’s retrospective of his “desert modernism” photography.

 Aware that he would soon turn 98 years old, I was happy to oblige and spend some quality time with Julius if only while sitting in Los Angeles traffic.
 Alexandra later reported that when she told the ever-feisty Julius who would be fetching him (that would be me), he barked, “A car’s a car.”
 On that tender note, the arrangement was made.

 Everyone in design/architectural circles knows that Julius is a real ladies man.
 His previous flirty behavior with me at a ModCom meeting held at his cool hilltop modern home (designed by Rafael Soriano) gave me pause to consider what life might be like caring for a (then) 90-year-old alterkocker who is also a brilliant artist.

 Years later, Julius is (merely) a frailer version of his engaging self.
 Here he poses with Alexandra at her art show; she at 31, he at 97.